kaiohenricunha/spring-boot-react-app/README.md

 - **Eureka Server Dashboard** (`http://localhost:8761`): This is the Eureka Server management interface.
 It displays all the registered microservices, their instances, and their statuses.
 Eureka is used for service discovery, allowing microservices to find and communicate with each other dynamically.

 - **RabbitMQ Management** (`http://localhost:15672`): This is the RabbitMQ management interface.
 It provides a visual dashboard to monitor queues, exchanges, and messages, as well as manage RabbitMQ settings such as users, connections, and channels.

+- **Jaeger UI** (`http://localhost:16686`): Jaeger provides an interface for distributed tracing, which can use it to analyze request traces and understand how requests flow between microservices.

+- **Grafana Dashboard** (`http://localhost:3000`): Grafana provides a visual interface for exploring metrics and logs.
+The Loki datasource is used to display the logs collected from the microservices on the "Explore" section.